Forged Threaded Fittings

 In summary, threaded pipe fitting is part of pressure fitting.
 Threaded fittings are available in 2000 pound, 3000 pound, 6000 pound pressure rating.
 Roughly, a 2000 pound is not very common, but it relates to schedule 80, and 3000 pound is roughly schedule 160.
 The 3000 pound threaded fitting has a pressure rating of 3000 pound maximum pressure rating.
 This is a little bit more complicated, it’s not very simple, pressure rating is a function of the temperature, so as the temperature goes up, the pressure rating goes down.
 They are available in forged carbon steel, A105, A105 N; they are available in stainless steel; they are available in nickel alloys.

 We’ll show you the difference, in our other video, from a malleable iron fitting.
-A lot of people ask this question, what is the difference between a forged threaded fitting and a malleable iron fitting?
+A lot of people ask the question: what is the difference between a forged threaded fitting and a malleable iron fitting?
 Just to tell you briefly, a malleable iron fitting is used for light industrial application, plumbing application.
-These threaded fittings have a high pressure rating, they’re made out of a forged steel.
-One big difference is that malleable iron fitting is not very good with welding whereas, threaded fitting, you can weld.
+These threaded fittings have a high pressure rating, they’re made out of forged steel.
+One big difference is that a malleable iron fitting is not very good with welding whereas, a threaded fitting, you can weld.
 Again, this is a threaded fitting, but depending on your application, if there is a requirement to weld it, then you would be better off using a forged carbon steel.
-Also, malleable iron fitting come in 150 pound, 300 pound rating which you can make a comparison, much lower, whereas a threaded fitting come in a 3000 and 6000 pound pressure rating.
+Also, malleable iron fittings come in 150 pound and 300 pound ratings.
+You can make a comparison, much lower, whereas a threaded fitting comes in a 3000 and 6000 pound pressure rating.
 That’s it.
 Thank you.